-The Phriendly Phishing Phish Reporter provides a simple way for staff members to report potential phishing and scam emails easily with one click.
+The Phriendly Phishing Phish Reporter provides a simple way for staff to report potential phishing and scam emails easily with one click.

 - Easy to identify if the reported email is a Phriendly Phishing email sent to that user